revaturelabs/interviewquestions/Java/OOP/ClassesAndObjects.md

 <details><summary><b>Explanation</b></summary>

 <blockquote>
-classes and interfces can not be declared private, nested classes can be declared private.
+Classes and interfces can not be declared private, nested classes can be declared private.
 </blockquote>

 </details>